This is a gear review about the Best Hydration Bladders for Hiking and Backpacking 2023.

 Since using and testing the Camelbak bladder, I liked it so much, I bought a smaller second hydation bladder to use in conjunction with my favorite hydropak bladder on day hikes.

-Overall, the Camelbak Crux is one of the original hydration reservoirs on the market.
+Overall, the Camelbak Crux Reservoir is one of the original hydration reservoirs on the market.
 It is still very strong and is a great hydration bladder for backpacking or bikepacking.

 Compare Prices:

-Buyers Guide
+Hydration Bladder Buyers Guide

 Fluid Capacity

 The amount of water each bladder can carry is hugely important, especially if you are engaging in rigorous activity.
-Long periods without enough water can lead to dehydration, confusion, and, sometimes, death.

 Therefore, it is imperative that the bladder can carry the right amount of water.